saymrwulf/pulp-runtime/notes.md

-2024-11-09T20:51:00 - Late-night bugfix on financial RL environment (pulp-runtime) 2024-11-09T04:54:00 - Refactor for clarity, might break a few tests though (pulp-runtime) 2024-12-15T18:25:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime)
+2024-11-09T20:51:00 - Late-night bugfix on financial RL environment (pulp-runtime) 2024-11-09T04:54:00 - Refactor for clarity, might break a few tests though (pulp-runtime) 2024-12-15T18:25:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime) 2024-12-15T04:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime)